sunbingfeng/sunbingfeng.github.io/_posts/2018-07-23-awk_Great_tool_you_should_master.md

 I0713 10:43:36.649893 10353 xxxx.cpp:1121] *** DEBUG 5: in removeLostFeatures: invalid/processed feature #: 2/3
 ```

-You want to know about the FPS trends, and then draw a FPS-time graph.
+For example, you want to know about the FPS trends, and then draw a FPS-time graph.
 Also, you need to extract the invalid and processed features to a file for further process.

 You may find it a little tough, and have no idea where to start with.
 But if you have a basic knowledge about awk, you may think it's so easy.